 Titcomb Basin, Central Wind River Range

-The Titcomb Basin region offers everything from a 3rd class walkup to a extremely difficult expert-only climbing.
+The Titcomb Basin region offers everything from a 3rd class walkup to an extremely difficult expert-only climbing.
 The climbing in this part of the Wind River Range has a long and rich mountaineering history.
 Every year, professional and amateur climbers alike return to Titcomb Basin seeking adventure, solitude, and beauty and Titcomb Basin never disappoints.
 Titcomb Basin comes highly recommended the adventurous, yet capable, climber.
 This area is accessible from the Elkhart Park trailhead.

 The Wind River Range is a huge mountain playground with a lifetime's worth of classic destinations to explore ...
-A popular guidebook is highly recommended.
+A guidebook is highly recommended.